7Block Labs

 Storage and upgrade acceptance tests (the #1 audit stall)

-Make these checks part of your “Definition of Done”:
+Make sure to include these checks in your “Definition of Done”:

 Security baselines auditors expect now